SELECTIVE LICENSING — LIVE

 Do I need a selective licence in Oadby and Wigston?

-Selective licensing requires that all privately rented properties in a given area apply for a licence, regardless of the number of households or occupants.
+Selective licensing requires almost all privately rented properties in a designated area to be licensed, regardless of the number of occupants.

 How do I apply for a licence?